jyutzler/song-lyrics/heavy.md

 'Cause all your thoughts just turn awry

 You look for God but He's not there
 And all your hopes just turn to air
-You mumble and moan and bitch and cry
+You look yourself in the eye
-And decide you had better die
+Mumble, moan, bitch, and cry

 ---